larserikfinholt/the-draw/README.md

 # the-draw

-Small app to do the draw according to the rules defined by nxtri
+Small app to do the draw according to the rules defined by nxtri.

+## Getting started
+To run it locally you need to install nodejs (nodejs.org), and download this code (the-draw repo) and run `npm install`.

+# Adding the ticket numbers
+The code uses the file `/src/components/Norseman_ballot.csv` as source.
+To add your owm ticket numbers replace this file.
+(Use a standard excel file, and save it as CSV).
+Be careful to use the exact same format.

+# Running the app
+To run the app: `npm run dev` - this will start the app locally, load the file above, and do the draw.
+You may export the results.

+# Modifiing the rules
+All rules are implemented in `src/components/manager.ts` - this should be self explainable - just modify for your need.

+Good luck!

 ## Recommended IDE Setup